Universal Licensing System

-In the United States, Universal Licensing System (ULS) is the FCC online search portal for wireless licensing and research.
+In the United States, the Universal Licensing System (ULS) is the FCC online search portal for wireless licensing and research.
 It mainly supports online licensing and public access to its database.
 The FCC is an independent agency of the U.S. government appointed with the duty of allocating permission to businesses and individuals, the domestic (non-federal) use of wireless technologies.

 Since mid-2018, the FCC stated that ULS: